Awards and Scholarships Policy

-This policy encourages our community to establish awards or prizes for OWASP competitions and scholarships and travel assistance for OWASP events.
-Awards recognize high impact members, chapters, initiatives, projects, or as prizes for OWASP competitions.
-Scholarships fulfill our mission to underserved and disadvantaged communities and individuals, improving equity and access for those who need assistance.
+This policy encourages our community to establish awards or prizes for OWASP competitions and set up scholarships and travel assistance for OWASP events.
+Awards recognize high impact members, chapters, initiatives, or projects.
+One purpose of scholarships is to fulfill our mission to underserved and disadvantaged communities and individuals, improving equity and access for those who may need assistance.
 This policy creates financially responsible funding mechanisms, published eligibility and selection criteria, and a consistent and transparent process to award prizes or recipients.

-Any OWASP Leader, OWASP Foundation, or OWASP Board (hereon: organizers) can establish an award, prize, or scholarship and any associated travel assistance.
+Any OWASP Leader, OWASP Foundation, or OWASP Board (“Organizers”) can establish an award, prize, or scholarship and any associated travel assistance.

 - Plan the award or scholarship application, and seek potential funding sources if required